istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 the output from `manifest generate` also captures possible changes in the underlying charts and therefore can be used to track the actual installed resources.

 The output from `manifest generate` can also be used to install Istio using `kubectl apply` or equivalent.
-Note that these alternative installation methods may not apply the resources with the same sequencing of dependencies as `istioctl install` and are not tested as part of a release.
+However, these alternative installation methods may not apply the resources with the same sequencing of dependencies as `istioctl install` and are not tested as part of a release.